OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 ## Conclusion {#conclusion}

-This post covers common approaches we see when customers deploy multiple instances of the same application for each of their customers without tenants, as well as how you can use the multi-tenancy feature to model this too.
+This post covers common approaches when customers deploy multiple instances of the same application for each of their customers without tenants.
+It also details how you can use the multi-tenancy feature to model this too.

 I hope you can see how the Octopus multi-tenancy feature solves some of the problems presented when deploying without tenants, and how it can be leveraged for scalable, reusable, simplified deployments.